gavinln/haskell-examples/README.md

-# Haskell programming
+# Haskell examples

+This repository has multiple Haskell example programs from different sources including Haskell books, videos, blog posts and other tutorials.

 ## Program in Haskell

-This repository is used to work through the book [Programming in Haskell by Graham Hutton][100]
+The book [Programming in Haskell by Graham Hutton][100] is one of the best resources in learning Haskell.

 [100]: https://www.amazon.com/Programming-Haskell-Graham-Hutton/dp/1316626229/